Sean Murphy-Bunting

-Sean Murphy-Bunting (formerly Bunting, born June 19, 1997) is an American professional football cornerback for the Arizona Cardinals of the National Football League (NFL).
+Sean Murphy-Bunting (formerly Bunting, born June 19, 1997) is an American professional football cornerback for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Central Michigan Chippewas.

 Early life

 Murphy-Bunting attended and played high school football at Chippewa Valley High School.

 College career

 Murphy-Bunting played three seasons for the Chippewas, starting his sophomore and junior seasons.
 As a sophomore, he recorded five interceptions, which finished second in the Mid-American Conference (MAC).
 As a junior, Murphy-Bunting recorded 37 tackles and two interceptions and was named first team All-MAC0.
 He decided to forgo his final year of eligibility to enter the 2019 NFL Draft.

 Professional career

 Pre-draft

 Pro Football Focus and Scout Inc. ranked Murphy-Bunting the 10th best cornerback prospect in the draft.
 Sports Illustrated had him ranked as the 17th best cornerback in the draft.
-The majority of NFL draft analysts projected Murphy-Bunting to be second round pick.
+The majority of NFL draft analysts projected Murphy-Bunting to be a second round pick.